rimutaka/upwork-browser-addon/README.md

 # Quicker UpWork Search

-This extension greys out _upwork.com_ job posts you looked at earlier to help you scroll through the list of UpWork jobs faster:
+This extension greys out job posts you saw earlier as you scroll through your feed or search results on [upwork.com].

+You do not need to open the job post or click on anything - the extension considers the job _viewed_ as soon as it comes into view.

+For example, the same job may appear in multiple categories or searches.
+You can confidently skip it if the job is greyed out because you already looked at it before.
+This visual clue saves time scrolling through the search results and makes it less stressful.

 - **new jobs** - keep their original white background
 - **viewed jobs** - greyed-out

-This feature works only on search pages starting with https://www.upwork.com/nx/find-work/.
-Only 1000 recent jobs are remembered.

 ![UpWork screen with viewed jobs](imgs/screen-with-viewed-jobs.png)